-Electronic fund transfer is the solution to all the complexities of transferring money.
+Electronic fund transfers are the solution to all the complexities of transferring money.
 It really makes fund transfers quite simple and effective.

 When you want to give money to someone, the bank debits your account and credits it to the beneficiary’s account.
-Earlier before the Core Banking Solution, sending money would involve doing separate transactions.
-One transaction debits your account and the other transaction that credits to the beneficiary account.
+Earlier, before the Core Banking Solution, sending money would involve doing separate transactions.
+One transaction debits your account,t and the other transaction credits the beneficiary account.

-Sometimes, to get it paid, the cheque has to send physically to the parent bank.
-Imagine how much time it would take if you are in an area where the postal service is weak!
+Sometimes, to get it paid, the cheque has to be sent physically to the parent bank.
+Imagine how much time it would take if you were in an area where the postal service is weak!

 What Is Electronic Fund Transfer?

 An Electronic Fund Transfer is a fund transfer done electronically without the manual intervention of the bank’s employees.
-The system is fully automated and takes care of both the accounts involve efficiently.
+The system is fully automated and takes care of both accounts efficiently.

 It is generally used for various transactions.
-It can be employees’ salary disbursal, sending funds to other people or recovery of monthly instalments.
+It can be employees’ salary disbursal, sending funds to other people, or the recovery of monthly instalments.

 The technological advancements in the banking sector have led to several developments in many areas.
-Either it may be in the retail sector or corporate sector.
+Whether it is in the retail sector or the corporate sector.

-Now, people are less interested in visiting a bank branch and rather they would prefer to do business at their convenience.
-In fact, with Internet banking, these services are available at the fingertips.
+Now, people are less interested in visiting a bank branch and would rather do business at their convenience.
+In fact, with Internet banking, these services are available at your fingertips.

 Examples of EFT

-There are a whole lot of transactions that come under electronic fund transfer.
+There are a whole lot of transactions that come under electronic fund transfers.

 - ATM card transactions